 The winner of the National Book Award in Nonfiction, Stamped from the Beginning should be required reading for anyone who still believes we are living in a post-racial America.
 In this eye-opening book, author Ibram X. Kendi explains not only the many ways in which racism is alive and well in the United States, but also exactly why it’s still a deeply entrenched piece of our nation’s identity.

-Caste – Isabella Wilkerson
+Caste – Isabela Wilkerson

 Between the World and Me – Ta-Nehisi Coates